 • infection occurred in childhood or old age;

-• the patient has not completed the course of treatment;
+• the patient did not complete the course of treatment;

 • frequent change of sexual partners;